 The Crowd-Sourced Intelligence Agency is part of a practice-based research project that combines written scholarship with the material creation of artifacts to supplement gaps in available information.
 Research for the CSIA began by constructing an informational mosaic through the close reading of technical manuals, research reports, academic papers, and documents that were leaked or released through Freedom of Information Act requests.
 The application was then constructed to fit the contour of the missing pieces of the mosaic.
 The project is part of Derek Curry and Jennifer Gradecki’s doctoral research.

 Derek Curry’s academic research and artwork investigates how automated decision-making technology used in algorithmic stock trading and Open Source Intelligence (OSINT) gathering have augmented the nature of human agency and provided new spaces for intervention.
-Curry is a PhD candidate in Media Study at SUNY Buffalo.
+Curry earned his PhD from the Department of Media Study at SUNY Buffalo and his MFA from UCLA.

 Jennifer Gradecki is an artist and theorist investigating information as a source of power and resistance: using methods of institutional critique, tactical media and information activism, she aims to open up secretive and specialized systems to analysis and critique.
-Gradecki is a PhD Candidate at SUNY Buffalo in the Department of Visual Studies.
+Gradecki is a PhD Candidate at SUNY Buffalo in the Department of Visual Studies and his MFA from UCLA.